MeiSign/Copy-Pasta/README.md

 `mvn spring-boot:run -Dspring.profiles.active=local`

-This will run the app and simulate download/upload by saving the files to the *upload-dir* in your project root.
+This will run the app with localstack to simuelate aws.
+If you can't start the app with local profile, check the localstack [documentation and requirements](https://github.com/localstack/localstack#requirements).

 ### Frontend Development
 If you want to run and change the frontend without restarting the backend